Mzala Nxumalo: Death

-Personal Life & Recognition
+Personal life and recognition

 In 1986 Mzulu Nxumalo would marry Mpho Nxumalo, they had two children Zwide Nxumalo and Balindelwe Nxumalo.

-In September 1987, Nxumalo was scheduled to begin a fellowship at Yale University that would've begun in September 1991.
+In September 1987, Nxumalo was scheduled to begin a fellowship at Yale University that would have begun in September 1991.

 On April 27, 2010, Nxumalo would be posthumously awarded the Order of Luthuli in Silver for his contribution to the struggle for liberation in South Africa.